Together in Christ: 'The Lord Will Stay!' — 2 Chronicles 15:1-2

 Key Thought

-This psalm speaks to us on two levels: the national level and the personal level.
+This passage speaks to us on two levels: the national level and the personal level.

-On the national level, outside of God's promises to Israel, each nation and its leaders must realize that God's promises to bless them are conditional.
+On the national level, outside of God's promises to ancient Israel, each nation and its leaders must realize that God's promises to bless them are conditional - and even some of the promises to Israel were conditional.
 They are dependent upon a nation's willingness to "stay with" God.
 They must not abandon His righteous character, gracious compassion, faithful love, and justice.
 The nations should be valuable tools in God's hands for good.
-However, when those nations depart from Him and practice evil and do not care for the widow, the fatherless, the foreigner among them, and the poor, God will abandon them.
+However, when those nations depart from Him and practice evil rather than living righteously and do not care for the widow, the fatherless, the poor, and the foreigner among them, God will abandon them.
 [1]

-We stay with Him because of His goodness and grace as the Holy Spirit empowers us to do His will and draw close to Him as our Abba Father.
-[9] This means that our promises to be able to find God, [10] and not be abandoned by God, are even great than they were to Asa and the people of Judah and Benjamin!
+We "stay with Him" because of His goodness and grace as the Holy Spirit empowers us to do His will and draw close to Him as our Abba Father.
+[9] This means that the promises to us to be able to find God [10] and not be abandoned by God are even greater than they were to Asa and the people of Judah and Benjamin!

 Today's Prayer

 Righteous and loving Father, I seek you.
 I want Your presence to be real in my life.
 I want to experience You as Immanuel, God Who is with me and near me.
-Because of the salvation that You have lavished on me in Jesus, I want to draw near and honor You with the righteous character, gracious compassion, and faithful love in my life.
-Be near to me, O, God.
+Because of the salvation that You have lavished on me in Jesus, I want to draw near and honor You with righteous character, gracious compassion, and faithful love in my life.
+Be near to me, O God.
 Your presence and promises are precious to me.
-I offer my praise and prayer to you, my Abba Father, in the mighty name of Christ Jesus my Lord.
+I offer my praise, my life, and my prayer to You, my Abba Father, in the mighty name of Christ Jesus, my Lord.
 Amen.

 Related Scripture Readings